Skip to content

 Consequences

-• No calendar reminder needed.
-ADR-067 D1’s quarterly cadence is retired.
+• No calendar reminder is needed.
 Owners check CI workflow logs for audit-candidate notices when the kernel has visibly changed (which is when the candidates fire).

 • The cumulative-drift defense remains intact.
-Stale-admission-rationale detection is the new structural backstop against the failure mode ADR-024 governance + ADR-067 calendar audit were both designed to catch.
-When a module’s body changes but its admission docstring does not, the trigger fires and the audit re-examines whether the module still belongs in core.
+Stale-admission-rationale detection is the structural backstop against the failure mode ADR-024 governance was designed to catch: when a module’s body changes but its admission docstring does not, the trigger fires and the audit re-examines whether the module still belongs in core.

 • Silent zero-audit periods are an explicit feature.
-If the kernel sits stable for six months, no candidates fire and no audit is needed.
-The prior calendar discipline would have audited a stable kernel anyway as re-examination posture; the trigger-driven model trusts that “nothing changed” means “nothing to re-examine.”
-If founder later wants the re-examination posture back, this ADR is the supersession point.
+If the kernel sits stable for six months, no candidates fire and no audit is needed — the model trusts that “nothing changed” means “nothing to re-examine.”

 • DX cost is bounded.
 The trigger tool runs in CI; pre-push is unchanged.
-Owners read CI log periodically.
-The audit itself is the only judgment cost, and that cost is unchanged from ADR-067.
+The audit itself is the only judgment cost.